Skip to content

 Sentiment

-Source of data (except where noted) is Bloomberg and Franklin Templeton Institute, as of June 5, 2026.
-Important data provider notices and terms available at www.franklintempletondatasources.com.
+Source of data (except where noted) is Bloomberg and Franklin Templeton Institute, as of August 6, 2026.
+Important data provider notices and terms are available at www.franklintempletondatasources.com.

 The Franklin Templeton Institute Global Investment Management Survey is a biannual outlook survey designed to give a view across our investment teams.
 The Franklin Templeton Institute identifies the median across the survey answers and develops the outlook.
 The survey received responses from around 200 portfolio managers, directors of research and chief investment officers, representing participation across equity, private equity, fixed income, private debt, real estate, digital assets, hedge funds and secondary private markets.
 Each of our investment teams is independent and has its own views.